Age: 20-something :)

 Likes and Dislikes:

-Likes: Travelling and exploring new places, taking pictures of everything I do, salty snacks (I’m hopelessly addicted to snacking), Starbucks, Christmastime, reading, doing crosswords and other puzzles (I’m a big nerd), reality tv, Thai food, trying new craft beers, Bath & Body Works lotions (I own way too many), avocado toast, sunsets.
+Likes: Travelling and exploring new places, taking pictures of everything I do, salty snacks (I’m hopelessly addicted to snacking), Starbucks, Christmastime, reading, doing crosswords and other puzzles, reality TV, Thai food, craft beer, yoga, Zumba, avocado toast, sunsets.

 About this Blog: